HackerCorpLabs/nd100x/README.md

 make sanitize
 ```

-For more information on the build system, see the [How to build document](docs/HOWTO_BUILD.md).
+- For more information on the build system, see the [How to build document](docs/HOWTO_BUILD.md).

-Support for WebAssembly builds has been added, for more information see the [How to build WASM document](docs/HOWTO_BUILD_WASM.md)
+- Support for WebAssembly builds has been added, for more information see the [How to build WASM document](docs/HOWTO_BUILD_WASM.md)
+- Support for Risc-V builds has been added, for more information see the [How to build RISC-V document](docs/HOWTO_BUILD_RISCV.md)

 ### Command Line Options for nd100x